The office of deacon was introduced in the very first church at Jerusalem, to serve in the running of the church.

 Deacons are the managing trustees, and look to the best interests of the Church by supporting good accountability and structures within the fellowship.
 They act on behalf of the Church in between Church meetings, and are accountable to the Church meeting.

-The Officers of the Church (Secretary and Treasurer) are deacons.
+The Officers of the Church are the Senior minister, alongside the Secretary, Assistant Secretary and Treasurer, who are deacons.